SBA reports data breach in disaster loan application website

-Carol Wilkerson, an SBA spokeswoman, said in a statement the agency has notified the 7,913 owners whose information may have been exposed and offered them a year of free credit monitoring.
+SBA spokeswoman Carol Wilkerson said the agency has notified the 7,913 owners whose information may have been exposed and offered them a year of free credit monitoring.
 The agency immediately disabled the affected part of its system, Wilkerson said.

+In a letter to affected owners obtained by The Associated Press, the SBA said there is no evidence the exposed data has been misused.
+The information included names, Social Security numbers, birth dates, financial information, email addresses and phone numbers.

-Business owners have previously had issues with the disaster loan website.
+Business owners have had issues with the disaster loan website before.
 The site was taken down for maintenance for several hours on March 16, and owners could not apply during that time.
-On March 29, the SBA relaunched its application for the disaster loans and owners had to reapply.
+On March 29, the SBA revised its application process for the disaster loans and owners had to reapply.
 Many learned days or weeks later that they needed to reapply.

+“It’s frustrating that now I have to deal with that too,” said Adam Rammel, co-owner of Brewfontaine, a restaurant in Bellefontaine, Ohio.
+He received his disaster loan money Tuesday after a month's wait and also received a paycheck protection loan.

+“I received money from them, but they didn’t have the greatest start,” he said of the SBA.

 The SBA also said it had processed more than 755,000 disaster loan advances, $10,000 each and totaling nearly $3.3 billion as of Monday.
 The advances are essentially grants.
 The agency also said it processed nearly 27,000 disaster loans totaling nearly $5.6 billion.